studerw/long-polling-redis/README.md

-*Note that if the application is not shutdown correctly (happens on Cygwin with Tomcat7 and Maven), the embedded Redis server will leave a large temporary file; it's size can be as large as the amount of system RAM your machine contains.
+*Note that if the application is not shutdown correctly (happens on Cygwin with Tomcat7 and Maven), the embedded Redis server will not be shutdown correctly.
+The application will not be able to start again due to the port binding.
+Look in the process explorer for an app called `redis-server-x.y.x` and kill it.*
-You should delete the directory if it is not cleaned up by the app.
-On Windows 7, this directory is located at ~\AppData\Local\Redis*

 # long-polling-redis
 Example App showing client side long polling using Spring MVC and Redis Pub/Sub.